Direct Access for Answers to Conjunctive Queries with Aggregation: The Direct-Access Problem

 To define the complexity requirements of \e{efficient} direct access, we first describe the complexity model that we adopt.
 We use \emph{data complexity} as a yardstick of tractability.
 Hence, complexity is measured in terms of the size of the database, while the size of the query is fixed (and every query is a separate computational problem).
 Assuming the input is of size $n$, we use the RAM model of computation with $O(\log n)$-bit words and uniform-cost operations.
 Notably, this model allows us to assume perfect hash tables can be constructed in linear time, and they provide access in constant time~\cite{louis-model}.

+Regarding the complexity of the semiring operations, the RAM model allows us to assume that the numeric, counting, min tropical, and max tropical semirings use constant space for representing values and constant time for the operations $\oplus$ and $\otimes$.
+In fact, it suffices for our results to assume that the operations take logarithmic time, and later we will make use of this relaxed assumption (within a special case of $\aggcountd$).
+We refer to a semiring with this property as a \e{logarithmic-time (commutative) semiring}.

 Let $T_p$ and $T_a$ be numeric functions.
-A direct-access algorithm is said to be \e{in $\angs{T_p,T_a}$} if the preprocessing phase takes $O(T_p(|D|))$ time and each access takes $O(T_a(|D|))$ time.
+A direct-access algorithm is said to be \e{in $\angs{T_p,T_a}$} if, for every input database $D$, the preprocessing phase takes $O(T_p(|D|))$ time and each access takes $O(T_a(|D|))$ time.
 For example, $\linlog$ states that preprocessing constructs in $O(|D|\log|D|)$ time a data structure that provides $O(\log|D|)$-time access.
 In this work, a query $Q$ has \e{efficient} direct access (and $Q$ is deemed tractable) if it has a direct access algorithm in $\linlog$.

-Carmeli et al.~\cite{DBLP:conf/pods/CarmeliTGKR21} established a dichotomy in the tractability of the CQs and lexicographic orders.
+Carmeli et al.~\cite{carmeli2023tractable} established a dichotomy in the tractability of the CQs and lexicographic orders.
 This dichotomy relies on the following hypotheses. \begin{itemize} \item \sparseBMM: two binary matrices $A^{n \times n}$ and $B^{n \times n}$ represented by lists of their non-zero entries cannot be multiplied in $O(m \polylog(m))$ time where $m$ is the total number of non-zero entries in $A$, $B$ and $A \times B$. \item \HYPERCLIQUE: for all $k\ge 2$, there is no $O(m \polylog(m))$-time algorithm that, given a hypergraph with $m$ hyperedges, determines whether there exists a set of $k+1$ vertices such that every subset of $k$ vertices among them forms a hyperedge. \end{itemize}